auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Programming seems implausible.

 On the other hand, password cracking is sensitive to even modest overhead.
-For this reason, FHE also doesn't seem to be any immdiate threat to Adversarial Literate Programming based on standard on standard cryptographic primitives like SHA-256 and blowfish.
+In this context, FHE also doesn't seem to be any immdiate threat to Adversarial Literate Programming based on standard on standard cryptographic primitives like SHA-256 and blowfish.